hphelion/documentation/network.md

 * Viewing network topography and details on network objects
 * Defining and configuring virtual networks
 * Specifying IP subnets for those networks
+* Setting up an IPsec, or site-to-site, VPN
 * Attaching instances to specific networks

 ## HP Public Cloud Console ##